 SAN-LEE PARK RENTALS

 Has 12 picnic tables (seats 100+ people), 2 charcoal grills and a volleyball court.
-A volleyball kit is included in the rental fee.
+The volleyball court is included in the rental fee.
+This facility must be rented at least 3 business before event.
 Water and electricity hook ups are available at the shelter.

 San-Lee Park Shelter Fees

 Additional $15 fee for non-county residents.

 Is housed in the San-Lee Park Nature Center, located at 760 Pumping Station Road.
 To access the Nature Center you will need to enter the drive just past the main San-Lee Park entrance drive.
 The Multipurpose Room is ideal for team building workshops, wedding receptions, baby showers, bridal showers, birthday parties, business meetings, scout events, family reunions and gatherings.
 The room accommodates up to 50 people.
 There are 12 (6 feet long) tables, 3 (60 inch) round tables and 50 chairs.
 A building supervisor opens the room, remains on site during the event and closes the room.